japila-books/spark-sql-internals/docs/catalyst/QueryPlanner.md

 | Description

 | [[strategies]] `strategies`
-| Collection of link:catalyst/GenericStrategy.md[GenericStrategy] planning strategies.
+| Collection of catalyst/GenericStrategy.md[GenericStrategy] planning strategies.

 Used exclusively as an extension point in <<plan, plan>>.

 | [[collectPlaceholders]] `collectPlaceholders`
-| Collection of "placeholder" physical plans and the corresponding link:spark-sql-LogicalPlan.adoc[logical plans].
+| Collection of "placeholder" physical plans and the corresponding spark-sql-LogicalPlan.md[logical plans].

 Used exclusively as an extension point in <<plan, plan>>.

-Overriden in link:spark-sql-SparkPlanner.adoc#collectPlaceholders[SparkPlanner]
+Overriden in spark-sql-SparkPlanner.md#collectPlaceholders[SparkPlanner]

 | [[prunePlans]] `prunePlans`
 | Prunes physical plans (e.g. bad or somehow incorrect plans).